Liz Cheney and Adam Kinzinger prepare for blockbuster hearing amid attacks from their own party - KESQ

 And it’s Democrats who are racing to their defense, a sign of how the politically perilous assignment has endeared Kinzinger and Cheney to the left but made them even bigger pariahs on the right.

-Speaking to reporters at a White House Rose Garden event on Monday, House Majority Leader Steny Hoyer disputed the idea that Cheney, a rock-ribbed conservative who hails from a Republican political dynasty, and Kinzinger, a former Air Force pilot from the Midwest, were liberal, Pelosi acolytes.
+Speaking after a White House Rose Garden event on Monday, House Majority Leader Steny Hoyer disputed the idea that Cheney, a rock-ribbed conservative who hails from a Republican political dynasty, and Kinzinger, a former Air Force pilot from the Midwest, were liberal, Pelosi acolytes.

-“The difference is, and this is the key, they both believe in the truth,” Hoyer said.
+“The difference is, and this is the key, they both believe in the truth,” Hoyer told MSNBC.
 “That ought not to be a partisan issue.
 Truth ought to be an intellectually honest pursuit, and that’s what Liz Cheney and Adam Kinzinger are going to do.”

 And an aide to Pelosi tweeted out a ProPublica page that shows McCarthy has voted with Pelosi 37% of the time, which is more than Cheney has.

-Note: CORRECTION: This story has been updated to correctly attribute quotes from House Majority Leader Steny Hoyer to an interview he had with MSNBC on Monday.